 Elbow & Knee Pads

-Depending if I am trail riding and if I’m wearing shorts or pants, I don’t always wear Knee pads.
+Depending if I am trail riding and if I’m wearing shorts or pants, I don’t always wear knee pads.
+It will depend if the trail is known to me or not or if I want to push harder than usual.
 I bought a pair of Leatt dual axis knee pads which are great because they articulate around the knee.
 A huge advantage to these knee pads is that they have a quick release clip system.
-If you see a Onewheel rider wearing knee pads, likely you’ll see these as they generally are the most popular. they cover the shin which is great for pushing through branches that extend over the trail.
-An armored shin can push through with ease.

 Goggles or Sunglasses – Protective Eyewear

 This is really going to depend on what type of terrain you ride.
 I ride mostly in New England where trails are rarely so dry that dirt is kicked up everywhere.
 I can typically wear sunglasses and it keeps the bugs and sun out of my eyes.
 I personally never wear goggles unless I wear a full faced helmet.
-Again, I only wear that when its cold outside and I want to keep my face warm
+Again, I only wear that when its cold outside and I want to keep my face warm.

-Ankle Protection
+Ankle Protection For Onewheel Riding

 This is coming from a rider that used to wear trail running sneakers or Vans ComfyCush however I swapped to Vans Hi-Sk8 shoes because of a nasty fall I had in a parking lot.
 Attempting to revert, The board slipped out and I hit my ankle on the pavement.
 After that moment, long gone are the days of riding low profile sneakers and ankle socks.